gardener/gardener/docs/concepts/resource-manager.md

 If any one of these requirements is violated, the `CertificateSigningRequest` will be denied.
 Otherwise, once approved, the `kube-controller-manager`'s `csrsigner` controller will issue the requested certificate.

+#### Gardener Node Agent

+There is a second use case for `CSR Approver`, because [Gardener Node Agent](node-agent.md) is able to use client certificates for communication with `kube-apiserver`.
+These certificates are requested via the `CertificateSigningRequest` API.
+They are using the `kubernetes.io/kube-apiserver-client` signer.
+Three use cases are covered:
+- Bootstrap a new `node`.
+- Renew certificates.
+- Migrate nodes using `gardener-node-agent` service account.

+There is no auto-approve for these `CertificateSigningRequest`s either.
+As there are more users of `kubernetes.io/kube-apiserver-client` signer this controller handles only `CertificateSigningRequest`s when the common name in the CSR is prefixed with `gardener.cloud:node-agent:machine:`.
+The prefix is followed by the `username` which must be equal to the `machine.Name`.
+It auto-approves them when the following conditions are met.

+Bootstrapping:
+- The `.spec.username` is prefixed with `system:node:`.
+- A `Machine` for common name pattern `gardener.cloud:node-agent:machine:<machine-name>` in the CSR exists.
+- The `Machine` does not have a `label` with key `node`.

+Certificate renewal:
+- The `.spec.username` is prefixed with `gardener.cloud:node-agent:machine:`.
+- A `Machine` for common name pattern `gardener.cloud:node-agent:machine:<machine-name>` in the CSR exists.
+- The common name in the CSR must match the `.spec.username`.

+Migration:
+- The `.spec.username` is equal to `system:serviceaccount:kube-system:gardener-node-agent`.
+- A `Machine` for common name pattern `gardener.cloud:node-agent:machine:<machine-name>` in the CSR exists.
+- The `Machine` has a `label` with key `node`.

+If the common name in the CSR is not prefixed with `gardener.cloud:node-agent:machine:`, the `CertificateSigningRequest` will be ignored.
+If any one of these requirements is violated, the `CertificateSigningRequest` will be denied.
+Otherwise, once approved, the `kube-controller-manager`'s `csrsigner` controller will issue the requested certificate.

 ### [`NetworkPolicy` Controller](../../pkg/resourcemanager/controller/networkpolicy)